FanatiQS/wireless_atem_camera_control_and_tally/README.md

 ### Tally and status LEDs (optional)
 Tally and status LEDs can be enabled or disabled individually.

+#### Valid GPIO pins
+On the ESP8266, any of the 16 pins between GPIO0 and GPIO15 work.
+GPIO16 (D0 on Wemos D1 Mini) is technically not a GPIO pin and will not work for tally or status LEDs.

 #### Pin definitions
 Here are the pins available for triggering LED.